-This section does not apply to claims for benefits provided through the dental HMO).
-See the dental HMO booklet for more information about filing claims and appeals for these types of claims.
+This section does not apply to claims for benefits provided through any of the HMOs (either the medical HMO or the dental HMO).
+See the applicable HMO booklet for more information about filing claims and appeals for these types of claims.